Tag: Vault Kubernetes integration

 Case studies from production environments highlight the importance of a security-first approach.
 For example, a financial services company reduced their attack surface by migrating from plaintext Kubernetes secrets to Vault, combined with External Secrets for dynamic updates.
 This not only improved security but also streamlined their DevSecOps workflows.

 Another lesson learned is the importance of training and documentation.
 Teams must understand how secrets management tools work and how to troubleshoot common issues.
-Invest in training sessions and maintain detailed documentation to empower your developers and operators.
+Invest in training sessions and maintain detailed documentation to help your developers and operators.

 Advanced Topics: Secrets Management in Multi-Cluster Environments